anandaverma/esmon/README.md

 ####quartz.properties
 configure quartz schedular

->resources folder contains alert folder which further contains alert files (This is very dirty as of now but I am trying to comeup with a better approach)
+*resources folder contains alert folder which further contains alert files (This is very dirty as of now but I am trying to comeup with a better approach)

->resources foloder contains report-subscription folder which contains mail id of all subscriber to respective reports
+*resources folder contains report-subscription folder which contains mail id of all subscriber to respective reports

 ###Running
 compile and generate the jar file.
 Put the resources folder in the same directory.